 Step-by-Step Instructions

-Slowly, add turkey broth or stock, whisking to incorporate.
-As it cooks, it will start to thicken, about 5 to 7 minutes.
+Gradually add the turkey broth or stock, whisking to incorporate.
+As it cooks, it will start to thicken, about 6 to 7 minutes.
 Remember to keep whisking to prevent it from burning and from forming lumps.

 Add thyme, garlic powder, onion powder, and salt and pepper to taste.
 Continue whisking for a few more minutes to incorporate.
 As it cools down, the turkey gravy will continue to thicken a little bit more.